City guide

 Where to stay

-• The district is often the real hotel choice.
+• The district is usually the real hotel decision in Athens.

 • Not every central-looking area is equally useful at all hours.

-• A stronger base can turn Athens from gateway to destination.
+• A stronger base can turn Athens from gateway to destination very quickly.

 Neighborhoods that matter most

 Plaka is obvious but still useful.
-Koukaki often fits travelers who want a cleaner modern-classic balance.
-Syntagma solves a different transport-heavy version of the city.
-Athens rewards people who choose a neighborhood intentionally instead of defaulting into the first central option they see.
+Koukaki often gives a cleaner modern-classic balance.
+Syntagma solves a more transport-heavy and formal version of the city.
+Monastiraki and nearby areas can feel more kinetic and more exposed to tourist churn.
+Athens rewards people who choose a neighborhood intentionally instead of taking the first central option that appears serviceable.

-• Neighborhoods matter in Athens more than many travelers assume.
+• Neighborhoods matter more in Athens than many first-timers expect.

-• Classic and practical are not always the same area.
+• Classic and practical are not always the same district.

-• Pick the district around the trip shape, not just the monument list.
+• Pick the area around the trip shape, not just the monument list.

 What Athens does best